AMERICAN FEDERATION OF STATE, COUNTY AND MUNICIPAL EMPLOYEES (AFSCME) Revised 1/26

 9.0

 9.1.1.
 Accrued vacation shall be credited as earned vacation for each month of service in accordance with the schedule above.
-There shall be no maximum accrual during the calendar year, but the maximum accrual shall be three hundred and twenty (320 hours) by December 31 of each year.
-If an employee's vacation leave balance at the end of the year is less than 320 hours there will be no reset.
+There shall be no maximum accrual during the calendar year, but the maximum accrual shall be four hundred (400) hours by December 31 of each year.
+If an employee’s vacation leave balance at the end of the year is less than four hundred (400) hours there will be no reset.

-9.3.1.
-Probationary employees shall accrue but cannot use nor be paid on separation for vacation leave.
+9.3.2.
+New employees in their probationary period shall accrue but cannot use nor be paid on separation for vacation leave.

 9.4.
 Employees shall request their vacations in consultation with the department director or designee as far in advance as possible, preferably two (2) weeks ahead unless by mutual agreement or in cases of emergency.
 Should there be any conflict between the requests of employees; the more senior employee’s request shall be granted if it was filed first.
-Use of vacation pay for unplanned personal emergencies must have the approval of the Supervisor.
+Use of vacation pay for unplanned personal emergencies must have the Supervisor’s approval.

 9.6.
-Vacation may be used, at the employee’s choice, for illness within the immediate family as defined in Article 10 - Sick Leave, Section 10.2 (C).
+Vacation may be used, at the employee’s choice, for illness within the immediate family as defined in Article 10 - Sick Leave.

 10. SICK LEAVE